When Less Is More: The Case for Teaching Less Math in School

 In an experiment, children who were taught less learned more.

 Posted Mar 18, 2010

 Think of it.
-Today whenever we hear that children aren't learning much of what is taught in school the hue and cry from the educational establishment is that we must therefore teach more of it!
-If two hundred hours of instruction on subject X does no good, well, let's try four hundred hours.
+Today, whenever we hear that children aren't learning much of what is taught in school, the hue and cry from the educational establishment is that we must therefore teach more of it.
+If 200 hours of instruction on subject X does no good, well, let's try 400 hours.
 If children aren't learning what is taught to them in first grade, then let's start teaching it in kindergarten.
-And if they aren't learning it in kindergarten, that could only mean that we need to start them in pre-kindergarten!
+And if they aren't learning it in kindergarten, that could only mean that we need to start them in pre-kindergarten.
 But Benezet had the opposite opinion.
 If kids aren't learning much math in the early grades despite considerable time and effort devoted to it, then why waste time and effort on it?

 Benezet followed his outrageous suggestion with an outrageous experiment.
 He asked the principals and teachers in some of the schools located in the poorest parts of Manchester to drop the third R from the early grades.
 They would not teach arithmetic—no adding, subtracting, multiplying or dividing.
 He chose schools in the poorest neighborhoods because he knew that if he tried this in the wealthier neighborhoods, where parents were high school or college graduates, the parents would rebel.
 As a compromise, to appease the principals who were not willing to go as far as he wished, Benezet decided on a plan in which arithmetic would be introduced in sixth grade.